-Superannuation Foreign Grantor Trust.
+Is a Superannuation From Australia a Foreign Grantor Trust?
 The Superannuation Foreign Grantor Trust issue is almost always a non-issue.
 The IRS rules for reporting a Foreign Grantor Trust are complex.
 But, the owner of the Super generally does not have to file a Form 3520-A (Annual Information Return of Foreign Trust With a U.S. Owner).

 The Australian Super & U.S. Foreign Grantor Trusts